SfromtheAbyss/airbnb-barcelona-eda/README.md

 ---

-### ✨ “Los datos cuentan historias.
-Nuestra labor es aprender a escucharlas.”
+### ✨ "Data tells stories.
+Our job is to learn how to listen."”